pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"bad-format-string"+OR+"W1302")

 ### [W1303](#W1303) (missing-format-argument-key)<a name="W1303"></a>
-Missing keyword argument %r for format string
+Missing keyword argument %r for format string.

 Used when a PEP 3101 format string that uses named fields doesn't receive one or more required keywords.
 This message can't be emitted when using Python < 2.7.

 **:x: Incorrect code**